-All eleventh graders in selected schools listed below are invited to compete for the 2017 Palazzo Strozzi High School Renaissance Award.
-In this competition, participants are required to research and write a 1,000 word essay on the Renaissance, choosing one of three essay questions.
+All eleventh graders in selected schools listed below are invited to compete for the 2018 Palazzo Strozzi High School Renaissance Award.
+In this competition, participants are required to research and write a 1,000 word essay on the Renaissance, choosing one of the three essay questions.

-All students who wish to participate in competition must first register here:
+All students who wish to participate in the competition must first register here:

 This competition is organized in partnership with the New York City Department of Education, the Los Angeles Unified School District and Detroit Public Schools.
 The competition is offered to five public schools in NYC, two in Los Angeles, and two in Detroit.
 The participating schools are as follows: